 ⦁ Multi-drug resistant (untreatable) gonorrhoea – it’s overseas, will it finally hit our shores, and will the advent of PrEP mean it spreads like wildfire?

 ⦁ E-cigarettes – will the federal government finally change its tune and legalize this safe alternative to smoking?

 ⦁ Another bigger vaping trial for HIV+ people will be enrolling in the first half of the year – stay tuned for details!

 Merry Christmas to all my readers and best wishes for the New Year.
 Enjoy the festive season, play safely, drink in moderation and don’t drink and drive.
 Hopefully you won’t need a doctor over the break but if you do you know where to find me!

-Dr Fiona Bisshop (pictured above, third from right) specialises in LGBTI health and works at Holdsworth House Medical Brisbane.
-To make an appointment, call (07) 3894 0794 or visit the website here.
+Dr Fiona Bisshop (pictured above, third from right) specialises in LGBTI health.